TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.126.md

 ---

-It is time for Jehovah to work; [For] they have made void thy law.
+It is time to act, Yahweh, for they break your law.